Death toll from Turkey school shooting rises to 10

 Almina Agaoglu died in hospital, the private NTV television reported.

-A 14-year-old opened fire at a school in the Kahramanmaras province on April 15, killing nine students, aged 10 and 11, and one teacher.
+A 14-year-old student allegedly opened fire at a school in the Kahramanmaras province on April 15, killing nine students, aged 10 and 11, and one teacher.
 The youth attacker died at the scene.

-The authorities said that the boy brought five firearms to the school and was the son of a former police inspector, who has since been arrested.
+The authorities said that the boy took five firearms to the school and was the son of a former police inspector, who has since been arrested.

 The attacks have sparked public outrage.
 Turkish President Recep Tayyip Erdogan has dismissed a deputy education minister and said the government would introduce measures, including restrictions on gun ownership.
 AFP